- Dementia describes a collection of symptoms caused by disorders affecting the brain.

-Frontotemporal dementia (FTD) is the name given to dementia when it is due to progressive damage to the frontal and/or temporal lobes of the brain.
+- Frontotemporal dementia causes progressive damage to either or both the frontal or temporal lobes of the brain.

 Behavioural-variant frontotemporal dementia

-In the frontal or behavioural variant of FTD, there are changes in the person’s behaviour, habits, personality and/or emotional responses.
-Symptoms vary from person to person depending on which areas of the frontal lobes are damaged.
-Some people with behavioural-variant FTD become very apathetic, while others become disinhibited; some may alternate between apathy and disinhibition.
+Symptoms vary from person to person, depending on which areas of the frontal lobes are damaged.
+Some people become apathetic, while others become disinhibited; some may alternate between apathy and disinhibition.

 Common symptoms can include: